-Alex is a skateboarder and filmer-photographer based in Melbourne, Australia.
+Alex Waldmeyer is a skater and photographer based in Australia

 What’s your full name, where did you grow up and where do you reside now?

 Alexander Waldmeyer, Northeast suburbs of Melbourne, Australia and Kimbolton, Cambridgeshire, England

 How did you develop your visual style behind a lens?